-- Ingress Flow Point ID and Type and Egress Flow Point ID. - Reason for not forwarding TM, e.g.:
+- Ingress Flow Point ID and Type and Egress Flow Point ID, in LLDP format. - Reason for not forwarding TM, either:

-Ingress FP's STP/VLAN state not Forwarding; Ingress FP's ifOperState is not UP; Traceroute Message's TTL expired; or No egress FP could be identified.
+Ingress FP's STP/VLAN state is not Forwarding; Ingress FP's ifOperState is not UP; Obsolete Data frame would be filtered on ingress; Slide!
+Traceroute Message's TTL expired; Data frame would be filtered by relay function; or No egress FP could be identified.